The Matrix: Plot

-In 1999, in an unnamed city, Thomas Anderson, a computer programmer known as "Neo" in hacking circles, delves into the mystery of the "Matrix", bringing him to the attention of hacker Trinity.
-She tells him that the enigmatic Morpheus can answer Neo's questions.
+In an unnamed city in 1999, Thomas Anderson, a computer programmer known as "Neo" in hacking circles, investigates the mystery of the "Matrix", bringing him to the attention of hacker Trinity.
+She tells him that Morpheus can answer Neo's questions.
 At his workplace, Neo is pursued by Agents led by Agent Smith, while Morpheus, able to somehow observe their movements, guides him by phone, but Neo ultimately surrenders.

+A red pill and blue pill symbolized Neo's choice between learning a life-changing truth or remaining in an unquestioned illusion appearing as ordinary reality.

 The Agents interrogate Neo about Morpheus, but he refuses to cooperate.
 In response, they seal his mouth shut and implant a robotic tracking device in his abdomen.
-Neo awakens at home, believing the encounter to have been a nightmare until Trinity and her allies remove the device and take him to Morpheus.
+Neo awakens at home, believing the encounter was a nightmare until Trinity and her companions remove the device and take him to Morpheus.
 Morpheus offers Neo a choice: a red pill to uncover the truth about the Matrix or a blue pill to return to his normal life.
-Taking the red pill, Neo awakens in the real world, submerged in a mechanical pod and connected to invasive cables.
-He sees countless humans similarly encased and tended by machines before being ejected from the structure and rescued by Morpheus aboard the hovercraft Nebuchadnezzar.
+Neo takes the red pill and awakens in the real world, submerged in a mechanical pod and connected to invasive cables.
+He sees countless humans similarly encased and tended by machines before he is ejected from the building and rescued by Morpheus aboard the hovercraft Nebuchadnezzar.

-Morpheus reveals that the year is approximately 2199.
+Morpheus explains that the year is approximately 2199.
 In the 21st century, humanity lost a war against its artificially intelligent creations, leaving Earth a devastated ruin.
 Humans blackened the sky to deprive the machines of solar power, but the machines retaliated by creating vast fields of artificially grown humans, harvesting their bioelectric energy.
-To keep their captives pacified, they built the Matrix, a simulated reality modeled on human civilization at its peak.
+To pacify their captives, they built the Matrix, a simulated reality modeled on human civilization at its peak.
 The remaining free humans founded an underground refuge called Zion, surviving on scarce resources.
-Morpheus and his crew hack into the Matrix to liberate others, exploiting its rules to gain superhuman abilities within it.
+Morpheus and his crew hack into the Matrix to liberate others, exploiting its rules to gain superhuman abilities inside it.
 Even so, they remain outmatched by the Agents—sentient programs that protect the system—and death in the Matrix means death in the real world.
-Morpheus freed Neo because he believes him to be "the One", a prophesied figure destined to free humanity.
+Morpheus freed Neo because he believed him to be "the One", a prophesied figure destined to free humanity.